Podmev/PortugueseGrammar/README.md

  - Test by tenses or by verbs or by pronoun
  - Choose tense in list by verb in form (can be all tenses or just part)
  - Change verb to indirect speech
+ - For each tense create separate groups of verb and verbArguments by different rules + irregulars.
+So in test we can mix well verbs from different rules or practice only one
  Links
  https://github.com/jalvesaq/gconjugue
  https://github.com/ian-hamlin/verb-data